ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 Added to that.

-When the player completes accurately typing a quote, And adds a period… you need to calculate and return the speed of accuracy by counting the number of characters from the quote that the player typed in 60 seconds…
+When the player completes accurately typing a quote, and adds a period… you need to calculate and return the speed of accuracy by counting the number of characters from the quote that the player typed in 60 seconds…

-note: you need to have an event listener waiting for when the timer hits 60 seconds so it can trigger the function that calculates the WPM
+Note: you need to have an event listener waiting for when the timer hits 60 seconds so it can trigger the function that calculates the WPM
 ….and dividing it by 5 (average size of a word, so all 5 characters in a row will count as a word).

 you need to count the characters in the string that the user typed in 60 seconds: